PlasmaWAV/KHDuolingoMix/README.md

 # ENGLISH

-🎌💂 Kingdom Hearts Final Mix with Dual Audio
 This mod replaces all English voice files for Square Enix characters with their official Japanese voiceovers.
 Original Disney characters will still speak in English.

-THEATER MODE STILL IN DEVELOPMENT.
+# THEATER MODE STILL IN DEVELOPMENT.

 ⚙️ Installation Instructions
 OpenKH (preferred method):